 Many skin professionals, as well as skincare brands, are utilizing advanced diagnostic devices to conduct comprehensive skin evaluations.
 If you’re serious about looking after your skin health, having an evaluation every month to two can enlighten you on your skin’s progress.
 Many external factors can affect your skin’s condition in between these evaluations, such as stress, illness, alcohol intake, sun exposure, lack of sleep, and alcohol consumption.

 Your skin specialist can suggest a skin care regimen that may include the right cleansers, serums, moisturizers and sunscreens to help you take better care of your skin for a healthy glow and dewy complexion.

 During the evaluation, they may suggest other ways to augment your home skin care regimen with in-office treatments to get a head start on fighting wrinkles.
 Options include wrinkle-relaxing neuromodulators, soft tissue fillers and/or fat injections to fill in deeper folds.

 Dr. Arisa Ortiz“Each patient has a comprehensive evaluation so we can customize a plan that will meet their goals and budget.
 This may include cosmeceutical skincare, BOTOX®, dermal fillers, light based treatments, and in some cases, deeper lasers,” says Dr. Arisa Ortiz, a dermatologist in San Diego, CA.

 Ultrasound-based medical devices are increasingly popular due to their unique ability to stimulate collagen and elastin under the skin’s surface and fill wrinkles and folds from the inside out.
 These are the two main proteins that give our skin its youthful, supple properties.

 The result?
-Smoother skin with reduced lines and wrinkles
+Younger looking skin with reduced lines and wrinkles

 Home Beauty Remedies